 The Carlisle table lamp is one of Currey & Company’s best sellers.
 From beneath a harmonious shade of eggshell linen emerges a clean, unadorned column of Natural alabaster.

-The Lilou is a classic white table lamp accented with brass metal fittings and topped by a contemporary drum shade in off white shantung.
+The Lilou is a classic white table lamp accented with brass metal fittings and topped by a contemporary drum shade in off white shantung, the entire composition one of romance.

 The curvaceous Lola table lamp has an opal white finish that is ornamented with a polished nickel metal base and finial, and fitted with a white parchment shade.